 You may use any milk that you like, but whole cow’s milk is undoubtedly the tastiest.
-However, feel free to use almond milk, cashew milk, oat milk, rice milk, etc.
+However, feel free to use almond milk, cashew milk, oat milk, rice milk, coconut milk, etc.

 I actually find that my sweet spot is more like a day and a half, but you can continue to keep the oats for 3-4 days.
 It will simply get a little softer each day, though trust me, the oats will continue to retain some level of texture even after several days.

 Personally, I like a generous amount of milk with my overnight oats, so it’s more like a cold cereal.
 However, feel free to adjust the amount of milk you use, as you learn your preferences.